huggingface/optimum-habana/examples/stable-diffusion/README.md

 # Stable Diffusion Examples

-This directory contains a script that showcases how to perform text-to-image generation using Stable Diffusion on Intel:registered: Gaudi:registered: accelerator.
+This directory contains a script that showcases how to perform text-to-image generation using Stable Diffusion on Intel::registered: Gaudi::registered: accelerator.

 Stable Diffusion was proposed in [Stable Diffusion Announcement](https://stability.ai/blog/stable-diffusion-announcement) by Patrick Esser and Robin Rombach and the Stability AI team.